TL;DR

 6. Align Stakeholders & Onboard Teams

-Incentive programs don’t exist in a silo.
+Incentive programs reach beyond a single team.
 Bring Sales, Finance, HR, and IT into the process early to avoid misalignment later.

 Tips: